lukiasz/lukiasz.github.io/about.md

 I like everything connected to software development - from low-level algorithms and data structures to modeling high-level business concepts.
 From fine-tuned imperative procedures, to big object-oriented services playing well together.
 I led and developed a couple of interesting projects about which you can read in my CV.

-Beaides programming, I love skiing, playing jazz on piano, hiking and roller-skating.
+Besides programming, I love skiing, playing casual songs on piano, hiking and roller-skating.
+I wish I had more time :)

 {% include figure.html url="/assets/about/snow.jpg" description="I love skiing!" %}